Checking if rolling updates are possible

 A good use case when to use this is, for example, when you want to do a rolling update when you change the Keycloak theme or your custom extensions, and only want run recreate update when the version of Keycloak changes which does not yet allow a rolling update.

-While consumers of these commands should be aware of the limitations that exist today, they should not rely on the internal behavior or the structure of the metadata file as this is about to be enhanced in future versions.
+While consumers of these commands should know the limitations that exist today, they should not rely on the internal behavior or the structure of the metadata file.
 Instead, they should rely only on the exit code of the check command to benefit from future enhancements on the internal logic to determine when a rolling update is possible.

 Generating the Metadata